Stocking Pelham

 Stocking Pelham is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
-It is located on the border with Essex, around 6 miles (10 km) east of Buntingford.
-The village is one of the three Pelhams, along with the nearby Brent Pelham and Furneux Pelham.
-Stocking Pelham is home to St. Mary's Church in the Church of England Diocese of St Albans.
-The aerial view of Stocking Pelham shows that the settlements are sparsely positioned from one another.
-Close by the village is a major electrical substation of the National Grid.
+It is located on the border with Essex, around 6 miles (10 km) east of Buntingford, its post town.
+The village is one of the three Pelhams, along with nearby Brent Pelham and Furneux Pelham.
+To the south-east of the village is a major electrical substation of the National Grid.
+At the 2021 census, the parish had a population of 196.